rkhamis/0-orchestrator/docs/setup/dev.md

 <a id="resourcepool-api"></a>
-## Setup the resource pool API server
+## Setup the Resource Pool API Server

 * Build the resource pool API server